Washington State Route 539: Modern widening

 The project was later scaled back to remove the roundabout at Badger Road and the widened roadway beyond southern Lynden due to a projected increase in land and construction costs.
 Construction of the second phase began in March 2008 under a $54 million contract awarded by WSDOT that included a new bridge over the Nooksack River and widening of four other bridges.
 The new Nooksack River span, a 300 ft steel truss bridge carrying two lanes of southbound traffic, began construction in April 2009.
-To avoid placing piers in the river, the each half of the bridge was built from the shore and joined together in September.
+To avoid placing piers in the river, each half of the bridge was built from the shore and joined together in September.
 It was the first truss bridge to be built in Washington state since the completion of a span over the Snake River on U.S. Route 12 east of Pasco in 1986.
 The bridge opened to traffic on February 9, 2010, days before the opening ceremonies of the 2010 Winter Olympics.

 The first roundabout on SR 539, located at Ten Mile Road, began construction in March 2009 and opened on May 16, 2009, after several delays due to rainy weather.
 A second roundabout was opened at Pole Road (SR 544) on August 17, ahead of the Northwest Washington Fair, and was followed by a third at Wiser Lake Road in October.
 The final roundabout was opened on December 7 at River Road on the north side of the Nooksack River bridge.
 Construction on the second phase was completed in July 2010 with the installation of cable median barriers to prevent head-on and crossover collisions.
 Since the installation of roundabouts and cable median barriers, collisions on SR 539 have increased but injuries have declined from 96 between 2000 and 2010 to 23 between 2010 and 2018.
 Plans to widen the remainder of the highway to the Canadian border were adopted by the county government in 2013, but remain unfunded.